cambridge-ceu/csd3/applications/plink.md

 GigaScience, 4.
 ```

-## Resources[^ld]
+## Resources

-Finemapping tools such as `finemap` and `Susie` require a correlation matrix, e.g., from 1000Genomes data, which can be built as follows,
+Finemapping tools such as `finemap` and `Susie` require a correlation matrix, e.g., from 1000Genomes data, which can be built as follows[^ld],

 1. Download the 1000Genomes data, <https://www.cog-genomics.org/plink/2.0/resources>.
 2. Build a `reference` file such that the reference allele for each SNP to be the first ASCII-sorted allele (using the `--ref-allele force` flag).